How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 Study with High-Quality Russian Books

 Using books to learn a language has always been a popular choice.
 They’re easy to use, require no technology, and you can bring a book with you anywhere.
 If you ever took a language class in school, you almost certainly used a book.
 But now there are many choices out there designed for self-study.
 The three books on this list, Complete Russian, Beginner’s Russian, and Russian for Dummies are excellent choices if you have a tutor or are studying on your own.
+You can see even more options in this Russian book guide.

 Commitment: Low